prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When defined, enforcedBodySizeLimit specifies a global limit on the size
+<p>enforcedBodySizeLimit when defined specifies a global limit on the size
 of uncompressed response body that will be accepted by Prometheus.
 Targets responding with a body larger than this many bytes will cause the scrape to fail.</p>